oneElectron/cpp-log2file/README.md

   brew tap oneelectron/oneelectron
   brew install --build-from-source cpp-log2file
 ```
-First, you need to use --build-from-source (-s), because making a bottle is pointless, it's a header only library, either way you are only copying the header files to homebrew's Cellar
+First, you need to use --build-from-source (-s), because making a bottle is pointless, it's a header only library, either way you are only copying the header files to homebrew's Cellar.

 I use my own tap because the project is new and not popular enought for me (or the homebrew maintainers) to justify cluttering the homebrew repo with my project.
 If the project gets enough supporters/popularity then I will be more then happy to submit the repo.